Loading

 • You will receive medical advice by telephone

-• The GP comes to your home (if transport to the post is medically irresponsible)
+• The GP comes to your home (when transport is medically irresponsible)

 Are you dealing with a life-threatening situation?
 Press ‘1’ on your phone.
 You will then be helped with priority.

-What does the medical station need to know about me?
+What does the General Practitioner need to know about you?

-The triage nurse asks for the following patient data, among other things:
+The triage nurse asks, among other things, about:

 • Your date of birth, name, zip code and house number